How did you pay for college?

 Most programs make it pretty easy to work during the semester.
 As college students, we like to think that we’re super busy and productive 24/7.
 That’s not true at all.
 Get off Facebook and stop creeping your friends.
 You can easily work in college.
 You can work increased hours in the summer time and pick up a few shifts during the school year.
 This will tremendously help you when it comes to paying for college and all college-related expenses.

-If you absolutely can’t find a job in town due to the high volume of students, you can start an online business with no money that would help you at least make a few bucks in your spare time.
+If you absolutely can’t find a job in town due to the high volume of students, you can start an online business with no money.
+This would help you at least make a few bucks in your spare time.

 Break your payments down.